damey2011/django-gcloud-tasks/README.rst

 You need to configure a few settings.
 Available settings include:

-- :code:`GTASK_PROJECT_ID`: (required) This is your project ID which you obtain from your google console.
+- :code:`GTASK_PROJECT_ID`: (required) This is your project ID which you obtain from your Google console.
-- :code:`GTASK_PROJECT_LOCATION`: (required) Your project location, the default from google console is usually us-central1, but I still advise you confirm yours.
+- :code:`GTASK_PROJECT_LOCATION`: (required) Your project location, the default from Google console is usually us-central1, but I still advise you confirm yours.
-- :code:`GTASK_CREDENTIAL_FILE`: Absolute file to your google account credentials json file.
+- :code:`GTASK_CREDENTIAL_FILE`: Absolute file to your Google account credentials json file.
 This one is not required if GOOGLE_APPLICATION_CREDENTIALS is set to environmental variables.
 - :code:`GTASK_TARGET_WORKER_HOST`: (required) Absolute URL of the worker instance that will process the task. (e.g. https://example.com)
-- :code:`GTASK_SEND_TO_REMOTE`: Defaults to True, this says if the task should be forwarded to the google tasks remote queue or not.
+- :code:`GTASK_SEND_TO_REMOTE`: Defaults to True, this says if the task should be forwarded to the Google tasks remote queue or not.
 You might want to change this to False in development environment.
 - :code:`GTASK_MODEL_CLASS`: Defaults to 'gcloudtasks.Task'.
 You would want to change this if you intend to use a custom model for task management.
 - :code:`GTASK_HANDLER_NAMESPACE`: Defaults to empty.
 Only required if you added a namespace to the URL pattern entry.
 Otherwise, not necessary.